 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-UCL offers a range of free and short online courses via its UCLeXtend programme, courses include:
+UCL offers a range of free and short online courses for professional development, via its UCLeXtend programme.
+Many subjects have courses, including Arts, Humanities, Social Sciences, Education, Business, Law, and more.